PenoaksDev/Milky-Framework/Foundation/Database/README.md

-## Foundation Database
+## Illuminate Database

-The Foundation Database component is a full database toolkit for PHP, providing an expressive query builder, ActiveRecord style ORM, and schema builder.
+The Illuminate Database component is a full database toolkit for PHP, providing an expressive query builder, ActiveRecord style ORM, and schema builder.
 It currently supports MySQL, Postgres, SQL Server, and SQLite.
-It also serves as the database layer of the framework PHP framework.
+It also serves as the database layer of the Penoaks PHP framework.

 ### Usage Instructions

 First, create a new "Capsule" manager instance.
-Capsule aims to make configuring the library for usage outside of the Penoaks Framework as easy as possible.
+Capsule aims to make configuring the library for usage outside of the Framework framework as easy as possible.

 ```PHP
 use Foundation\Database\Capsule\Manager as Capsule;